-Here’s a list of 53 CSS techniques that ‘apparently’ you couldn’t live without.
-Personally I can live without them, but I did learn some useful tips for web design.
+Here’s a list of 53 CSS techniques that you can’t live without (apparently).
+I learnt some useful tips.

 For those who prefer their literature offline, I recommend the Visual Quickstart Guide, HTML for the World Wide Web: With XHTML and CSS.